-Nevertheless, it has to be acknowledged that with the chorale text appearing unaltered in every movement and its melody forming the basis of the musical invention throughout, this cantata has a claim to be the most perfectly unified of the entire canon (see also the other chorale cantata of this period C 129, chapter 16).
+Nevertheless, it has to be acknowledged that with the chorale text appearing unaltered in every movement and its melody forming the basis of the musical invention throughout, this cantata has a claim to be one of the most perfectly unified of the entire canon (see also the later chorale cantata of this period C 129, chapter 16).

 The structure of the chorale that ends C 137 is most unusual.
 It begins with a repeated five bar phrase followed by another of the same length and a final one of three.

 Bach would have found this lack of symmetry stimulating; he was one of the great Baroque experimenters with variable phrase lengths.
 For the fantasia he further subdivides the penultimate phrase into two and three bar units and, as we shall see, sets them so as to differentiate them from the others.

 Clearly, the text of repetitive praise of the Almighty demands pomp and grandeur and this is reflected in the instrumental forces chosen for the fantasia; three trumpets with drums, two oboes, strings and continuo—-praise the Lord with your instruments in your multitudes—-let the music sound!